Arjun149133/algo-arena/apps/problems/sum/Problem.md

 ## SUM

-Find the sum of the given two elements. complete the give function and return the sum.
+Find the sum of the given two elements. complete the given function and return the sum.

 ### Test Case 1